cedadev/jasmin-workshop/exercises/ex11/README.md

    * On the required number of LOTUS hosts
    * Run as batch job(s)

-There are a limited number of licences available for compilers so please adhere to this 2-step approach.
+There are a limited number of licences available for Intel compiler so please adhere to this 2-step approach.

 ### Objectives